Sestiere – sestieri

 Other known settlements were on the island of Olivolo, now San Pietro di Castello, and in Dorsoduro.

-Rialto became the political centre of the Venetian state when Pepin, son of Charlemagne, sacked and burned the Doge’s palace at Malamocco in 809.
+Rialto became the political centre of the Venetian state when the Franks sacked and burned the Doge’s palace at Malamocco in 809.
 The Doge fled into the lagoon, and settled in 811 in what later became the St Mark’s area.

 With the presence of the Doge and the rest of the administration of the Venetian State, the group of settlements centred around Rialto grew, fused and the name changed from Rialto to Venetia.